lttng/lttng-docs/contents/using-lttng/instrumenting/advanced-techniques/32-bit-on-64-bit/building-32-bit-lttng-tools.md

 ---

-Since the host is a 64-bit system, most 32-bit binaries and libraries of LTTng-tools are not needed; the host will use their 64-bit counterparts.
+Since the host is a 64-bit system, most 32-bit binaries and libraries of LTTng-tools are not needed; the host uses their 64-bit counterparts.
 The required step here is building and installing a 32-bit consumer daemon.